PRUNE: A Patching Based Repair Framework for Certifiable Unlearning of Neural Networks: Methodology

 From the data holder's perspective, unlearning is considered to be effective intuitively on $x_u$ iff $\mathrm{arg}\max_{l \in \mathcal{Y}} M_{U}^{l}\left( x_u \right) \ne y_u$, i.e., the unlearned model can no longer makes the correct judgement on his/her data.
 This objective can be formalized as for any $x_u \in \mathcal{D}_U$,

 Note that $Obj^u_1$ and $Obj^r_1$ are two exactly mirrored operation.

 Besides the unlearning objective in Equation (\ref{eq3}), similar to the repair task, we also have to pay attention to the overall performance of the model on the remaining data.
-If there is a significant decrease in the model performance after unlearning, the algorithm is of no practical value.
 The ideal situation is that the model produces no change in label judgments on $\mathcal{D}_R$.
 Thus, the other objective in Equation (\ref{eq4}) is to make the performance change on the remaining data as small as possible.
 It is formulated as

 When both objectives are achieved, the unlearning algorithm can be considered as meeting both the needs of data holders and the interests of the model owner.
 Our approach is designed precisely in accordance with these objectives.